Jump to the topics

 Please respect copyright!

-The Electronic Literature offered may neither be downloaded, forwarded nor used for commercial purposes.
-All users must comply with the prevailing copyright and license regulations.
+Literature offered in an electronic format may not be systematically downloaded, forwarded, or used for commercial purposes.
+Users must comply with the license terms applicable in each case.

-Reproductions as print copies, downloads, etc. made for personal use only, may not be distributed.
+Reproductions of works made for private or other personal use may not be distributed.